 During and After Exercise

-Another common time to wear compression socks is when you are physically active.
+Another common and best time to wear compression socks is when you are physically active such as working out at the gym or running.
 During times of exercise, your muscles, joints and tissues have a higher demand for oxygen and nutrients in order to continue to operate at a higher rate.
 When you wear compression socks while exercising, you can experience more blood flow to and from the areas being used.

 At the same time, the added compression adds an external support for the limbs being worked and keeps them protected against overstraining, overextending and potential factors that would cause injuries.
 Compression benefits can also continue on during a post-workout session.
 Many athletes will throw on a pair after training to help muscles and joints recover more quickly.

 A general rule of thumb can be followed in terms of time of day, how long to wear compression socks and the compression level.
 If you need compression socks to treat venous issues that cause swelling, they typically can be worn all day.
 The level, however, may depend on the actual condition or situation you’re wearing them for.
-If you’re wearing them during work to achieve all day comfort, a lower compression level sock may be fit since it’ll help apply a steady yet subtle amount of compression all day long.
+If you’re wearing them during work to achieve all day comfort, a lower compression level sock such as our dress socks may be best since it’ll help apply a steady yet subtle amount of compression all day long.

-For more severe conditions such as lymphedema, you may be prescribed a higher-level compression sock.
+For more severe conditions such as lymphedema, you may be prescribed a higher-level compression sock like our recovery socks.
 Typically, you won’t need to wear compression socks at night if you’re wearing them for recreational or leisure purposes.
 Again, consulting with a doctor is key to finding the right balance between when to wear compression socks and how long to wear compression socks along with the ideal compression level to get.